 During the down market cycle, Jimmy wisely invested in a solid cryptocurrency project while the price was low.
 While he had to hang on to his investment through the ups and downs over a couple of years, soon he began to see signs of market recovery.
 The price of his investment continues to rise through the bull market and he makes a tidy profit by buying low and selling high.

 It’s hard to say how long cryptocurrency bull markets last.
-Their trading data is just much more limited because of how new they still are, and they are very different from traditional financial assets.
+Their trading data is just much more limited because of how new they are still, and they are very different from traditional financial assets.

-If you feel that the bull market may soon be coming to an end, then you should take precautions.
-It’s a good idea to sock some of your gains away into stable assets so that when you’re in a better position when the eventual down cycle comes into play.
+If you feel that the bull market may soon come to the end, then you should take precautions.
+It’s a good idea to sock some of your gains away into stable assets so that you’re in a better position when the eventual down cycle comes into play.

-The exact reasons for a bull market to end could be varied, but the best explanation is pessimism.
-Some type of trigger that makes investors nervous.
+The exact reasons for a bull market to end could vary, but the best explanation is pessimism.
+Some type of a trigger, that makes investors nervous.
 This could include news about the cryptocurrency in general or it could even be tied to the economy itself.
-The only way to know when the bull market ends is to try to identify the signs of decline.
+The only way to know, when the bull market ends, is to try to identify the signs of decline.

 Bull and bear market difference

-A bull market is when assets are on the rise, and a bear market is when assets are in steady decline.
-These markets often follow each other, and investors who are enjoying the benefits of a bull market should be careful because the bear market can be quick to follow and take those gains away.
-However, both markets have their advantages, because a bear market is often a good time to buy up quality coins and tokens at bottom of the barrel prices.
+A bull market comes, when assets are on the rise, while a bear market represents the situation, where assets are in steady decline.
+These markets often follow each other, and investors, who enjoy the benefits of a bull market should be careful, because a bear market can turn up real quick and take those gains away.
+However, both markets have their advantages, because a bear market is often a good time to buy up quality coins and tokens at the bottom of the barrel prices.

 Bull market vs bubble

-Investors should be wary of bubbles but confident in bull markets with solid, steady and supportable growth.
+Investors should beware of bubbles, but confident in bull markets with solid, steady and supportable growth.
 Bubbles can happen in any financial market, and the results are often catastrophic.
-Tucking away assets in stable places is a good strategy if you think a bubble situation is taking place.
+Tacking away assets in stable places is a good strategy, if you think a bubble situation is taking place.